 2. Must-do Activities on Niijima Island

-Habushiura beach is a known surf spot.
-I’ve been to many of the beaches on Niijima island but the beauty of the water here far exceed the others.
-It’s beyond mere description of how clear or transparent the water is.
-The water at Habushiura beach is of a color you would not see elsewhere.
-A pastel light blue, as blue as though it was painted by an artist.
+Habushiura beach is a well known surf spot.
+Its water’s beauty far exceeds that of other places.
+It’s beyond mere description how clear and transparent the water is.
+The water at Habushiura beach is of a color you won’t find anywhere else.
+A pastel light blue, as blue as though it were painted by an artist.

 3 Honmura, Niijima-mura, Tokyo

-I’ve been to almost all the viewing platforms of Niijima, but the all inclusive view of the ocean, mountain and city from this spot makes Fujimitoge Observatory an unbeatable spot.
-You can get from the foot of the mountain to the top in 10 minutes by car.
+Fujimitoge Observatory offers an all inclusive viewing spot of the ocean, mountain and city.
+You can go from the base of the mountain to the top in 10 minutes by car.
 There is also a hiking course which will take around 2 hours on foot.
-(No bicycles are allowed on the trek)
+(Bycicles are not allowed).
+An observatory recommended for anyone who wants an all encompassing view of Niijima.

 Official website here

-Driving along the coast for just under 20 minutes, we arrive at Ishiyama Observation Deck, which is also a mining ground for Koga stone.
-There is a large Koga stone object.
-You can look over Shikinejima and other islands.
-The moment we take a step out of the car, we are blown by rather strong winds.
-Under the strong sunlight, the wind feels pleasant.
-From here, we have a sweeping view of Shikinejima and other surrounding islands.
-I am reminded of how blue the ocean is.
-As might be expected from a Kouga stone mining ground, the place is scattered with stone.
-Everywhere you look it’s stone.
-I pick one up just to see.
-Lo and behold, it’s light!
+It takes about 20 minutes by car from Niijima port.
+You will arrive at Ishiyama Observatory which is a mining ground for Koga stone.
+There is a large Koga stone object, Moyai.
+You can look over Shikinejima, Kozushima and other small islands.
+You will be surprised by how blue the ocean is.
+As might be expected from a Koga stone mining ground, the place is scattered with stone.
+Everywhere you look there’s stone.

 Glass Art Center